uvd540/asteroids-odin/README.md

 ## Requirements

 - Emscripten.
 Download and install somewhere on your computer.
-Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (the stuff under "Installation instructions using the emsdk (recommended)")
+Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (just the stuff under "Installation instructions using the emsdk (recommended)").
 - Recent Odin compiler: This uses Raylib binding changes that were done on January 1, 2025.

 ## Getting started

 1. Change `EMSCRIPTEN_SDK_DIR` in `build_web.bat/sh` to point to your emscripten setup.
+Optional if emscripten is already in your PATH.
 2. Run `build_web.bat/sh`.
 3. Web game is in the `build/web` folder.